 Investigations - Have not resigned hospital privileges or membership in any medical organization (e.g. ACOG) while under investigation.

 - If you are under investigation or on probation, the application will not be approved.

 - You must re-apply and pay a new application fee once the probation and/or restrictions have been resolved.
 However, resolution of these matters does not guarantee that your application will be approved.

-Independent Practice - Have had an independent practice as a subspecialty in MFM and have full or consultative hospital privileges to practice as an MFM subspecialist in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Maternal-Fetal Medicine by January 1, 2019, and retain such practice until the date of your exam.
+Independent Practice - Have an independent practice as a subspecialist in MFM in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of MFM, and to retain such practice until the date of the candidate's examination.

 Case List - Submit an electronic case list that documents a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of Maternal-Fetal Medicine to permit the evaluation of your ability to function in the subspecialty.

 - The case list must be appropriately de-identified.
 See De-identification Guidelines.